 Trent’s rural and agricultural roots run deep.
 Growing up on a farm, Trent was very active in showing cattle throughout his youth.
-He also participated on the rodeo circuit as a calf roper through high school.
+He also participated on the rodeo circuit as a calf roper throughout high school.
 During his junior year of high school, he was elected Texas 4-H President, and his senior year he was chosen to serve as a Texas FFA State Vice President.

 A 1995 graduate of Texas A&M University with a bachelor’s degree in Agricultural Economics, Trent bleeds maroon.
-While at A&M, he was elected to the Student Senate, Class Treasurer, and Yell Leader.
+While at A&M, he was elected to the Student Senate, Class Treasurer, and Senior Yell Leader.
 During his senior year, he was also elected by his Aggie classmates to serve as one of three Class Agents, a position he held until he stepped down in 2005.
 He continues to be involved with his alma mater through the Texas A&M Letterman’s Association and Association of Former Students.

 Prior to being elected to the Texas House, Trent served as president of a regional title company and as the first-ever Executive Director of the Texas Forest Country Partnership.
 He also served for over 5 years as a member of the Lufkin ISD Board of Trustees – his last two as President of the Board.

-Today, Trent is the Angelina County Chairman for VeraBank.

-He and his wife, Nickie, live in Lufkin with their two sons – Garin and Grant.
-Both he and Nickie are very active in their boys’ schools, their community, as well as their church, Harmony Hill Baptist Church.
+Today, Trent is the Senior Vice President at VeraBank in Lufkin, where he and his wife Nickie raised their two boys – Garin and Grant.
+With one son in college and another at Lufkin High School, both Trent and Nickie remain active in their boys’ schools, their community, as well as their church, Harmony Hill Baptist Church.